Tello Obelisk: Interpretations

 Interpretations of the obelisk are, by nature of the loss of cultural context, difficult to parse, but possibly portray some sort of cosmological meaning.
 Many of the kennings come from different parts of the Andean world, be it the Strombus and Spondylus shells from the Pacific Ocean, the cultivated plants, snakes, and canine or feline (likely Jaguar) teeth from the Amazon rainforest, and Harpy eagle related to the sky all showing different segments of the world.
 The caiman itself is found in the low tropical forest.
 As such, different aspects of the world all come together in one image, depicting the land, sea, and air together.
 All of these could give an overall view of the cosmos according to Andeans of the era, and help them explain their world in a simple image.

 The entire image could also be interpreted as a Tree of life, a common motif in the area, with the caiman forming the trunk of the tree with the kennings representing different aspects of the tree.
 The obelisk itself has been interpreted as vaguely in the shape of a plant shoot, possibly lending credence to such an interpretation of it.

 The granite itself likely had symbolic meaning as well.
 Granite, being the hardest stone in the area, could have given the obelisk a sense of endurance and immutability.
-If placed within the courtyard, it could have also been used as a Gnomon to tell time or even season, giving the enduring stone covered with depictions of life additional meaning and symbolism.
+If placed within the courtyard, it could have also been used as a Gnomon to tell time or even seasons, giving the enduring stone covered with depictions of life additional meaning and symbolism.

 The necessarily shallow engraving could even bear importance, as the low carvings would necessitate (especially in the bright sun) one to come nearer to decipher the image on the obelisk, only to find when they're within what would be striking distance a caiman - similar to how an actual caiman could hide in the water for curious or unsuspecting creatures to near.

 Regardless, interpretations of the obelisk are severely limited by a lack of religious and cultural understanding of the Chavín culture.